hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 1. (Meta)data are assigned a globally unique and persistent identifier

-_??
-Is our `resourceID` used to describe data or metadata?
-Both are needed._

-   `resourceID` is same for metadata and data.
+   The `resourceID` in HAPI metadata should be interpreted as referring to the dataset and its associated HAPI metadata.

-   We tell people that if the want FAIR, use a globally unique and persistent identifier in `resourceID`.
-If provider does not have one id per dataset, but has
+   To be FAIR, use a globally unique and persistent identifier in `resourceID`.
+If HAPI data provider does not use one id per dataset, but has
-     * single DOI for one server, then put it in `/about` response.
+     * a single DOI (or equivalent) for the server, then put it in `/about` response as `resourceID`
-     * one DOI per file, serve it as a dataset.

-   Need to modify `/about` to have `resourceID` and modify `citation` (which can include doi to paper) to be for when `resourceID` does not exist.
-   In the `catalog` response, a HAPI server lists a unique dataset identifier for each dataset available at that server.
-These are not usable as a PID (https://becker.wustl.edu/news/introduction-to-pids-what-they-are-and-how-to-use-them/) since they are unique only to the server, and could be changed by the data provider.
-If there is a persistent, globally unique for a dataset that is machine resolvable, it can be provided in the `resourceID` field in the `info` response.

-   We tell people that if they want FAIR, do this.
+     * one DOI per file (or equivalent), create a dataset of DOIs and serve the dataset where the DOI column has a `stringType` of DOI (see example in the [`stringType` section](#3616-the-stringtype-object)).

 2. Data are described with rich metadata (defined by Reusable, item 1. below)

-   _To be FAIR, data providers must meet this requirement using `description` or `additionalMetadata`_
+   Reusable, item 1: _(Meta)data are richly described with a plurality of accurate and relevant attributes_

+   HAPI metadata requires a plurality of accurate and relevant attributes, so if a HAPI server is schema valid this requirement for FAIR is satisfied.

 3. Metadata clearly and explicitly include the identifier of the data they describe

-   This refers to both the internal ID and the persistent ID, so this requirement is met.

-   _identifier means internal and in sense of 1.
-We have internal already_

-   HAPI spec requires internal identifier in catalog?all=true response and so provider needs to satisfy 1.
+   The HAPI metadata specification requires an internal identifier (`dataset` in the URL and `id` in the `/catalog` response).
+Although the HAPI `/info` response does not contain the dataset identifier intentionally because we have avoided duplication of metadata in reponses from different endpoints.
+However, a request for `/catalog?include=all` will return all HAPI metadata, in which case this requirement is satisfied.

 4. (Meta)data are registered or indexed in a searchable resource

-   This is somewhat outside the realm of HAPI, which is focused on access and not discovery.
+   This is outside the scope of the HAPI project, which is focused on access and not discovery.
+However, we are working with other projects that address registration, indexing, and searching.

-   _At present, this requirement has partially been met.
-All HAPI metadata is viewable at https://hapi-server.org/servers and one can search by keyword within a dataset.
-In addition, one can use https://heliophysicsdata.gsfc.nasa.gov/ to search for datasets provided by the CDAWeb HAPI server.
-However, there is a development in which HAPI metadata will be ingested by a general search interface, https://heliodata-staging.heliophysics.net/, in which case this requirement will be met._

 ### Accessible